Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 4. Silent Failures: If a hop is firewalled or blocks ICMP, the timeout message is helpful—but you might want to add logging to track unreachable hops in a structured format.

-The final secure code improved by copilot
+The final secure code improved by copilot with input validation is in the Branch More_secure

 When writing code you should always practice:
 1. Input valdation - sanitize and validate user input